Smudgy/Colorful-Walkers/README.md

-This repository consist of some html5 canvas projects that have kept me busy.
+This repository consists of some html5 canvas projects that have kept me busy.

 # Colorful-Walkers
 Colored Dots on screen that leave a trail behind.
 Designed for [Wallpaper engine](http://store.steampowered.com/app/431960).